 While most first-time visitors to Hong Kong (especially those on a budget) will most likely end up staying in Kowloon, Central District makes for a great dark-horse HK accommodations alternative.

 Staying in Central District, I quickly fell in love with its hilly geography and sporadic layout of uphill climbs and staircases.
 It was simply the perfect area for enjoying the aimless wandering that’s characteristic of my travel style.

 Whereas elsewhere in Hong Kong seems to bustle with crowds day and night, Central District provides more opportunities to relish in quieter moments while still being close to the city’s top attractions.

-Whereas Kowloon seems to bustle with crowds day-and-night, Central provides more opportunity to relish in Hong Kong’s quieter moments.
-Outside of the rush hours and daily grind (barring bar nights in Lan Kwai Fong, of course), the streets of Central are nowhere as packed as Kowloon, giving it a more relaxing feel for exploring.
+Outside of the rush hours and daily grind (barring bar nights in Lan Kwai Fong, of course), the streets of Central District are nowhere as packed as elsewhere in Hong Kong.
+It gives the area a much more relaxing feel for exploring.

-On top of that, its—well, central!—location also makes for the perfect base to explore the wilder fringes of Hong Kong Island where some of Hong Kong’s best hiking trails and a few of the best day trips from Hong Kong lie.
+On top of that, its—well, central!—location also makes Central District the perfect base to explore the wilder fringes of Hong Kong Island.

 Mandarin Oriental Hong Kong